En Español

 Acta Non Verba

-Support for website development and marketing efforts that makes our information easier to access and amplifies our work to cultivate the next generation of advocates, activists, and freedom fighters
+Acta Non Verba: Youth Urban Farm Project’s (ANV) mission is to elevate life for youth and their families in Oakland and beyond by challenging oppressive dynamics and environments through urban farming and access to the natural environment.
+Wildseeds Grant funds will support website development and marketing efforts that makes their information easier to access and amplifies their work to cultivate the next generation of advocates, activists, and freedom fighters

 Albuquerque, NM